 Conducting 'scenario planning' or a 'mock incident' might be an ideal process to assist in assessing vulnerability.
 Local emergency planning committees often conduct this type of activity on a regular basis.

 Here are the key steps to Scenario Planning:

 - 1. Define the disaster context (i.e. what kind of disaster the community could face in the future).
 Are there any local industries or businesses that could be the catalyst for a major incident? - 2.
 Identify factors that could impact the community and lead stakeholders through scenario exercises. - 3.
-Ask stakeholders to identify local community and economic assets that are most vulnerable to these factors. - 4.
-Work through plausible futures by combining all of the recognized forces from the above steps.
+Ask stakeholders to identify the local community and economic assets that are most vulnerable to these factors. - 4.
+Work through plausible futures by combining all the recognized forces from the above steps.
 Develop scenarios of what the community could do in terms of redevelopment or mitigation to protect these community and economic assets.
+This is part of a process for generating and evaluating the community's strategic options when it comes to community redevelopment after a disaster.